ClickHouse/ClickHouse/docs/en/operations/system-tables/metrics.md

 Number of connections that are sending data for scalars to remote servers.

-### StartupSystemTablesThreads

-Number of threads in the StartupSystemTables thread pool.

-### StartupSystemTablesThreadsActive

-Number of threads in the StartupSystemTables thread pool running a task.

 ### StorageBufferBytes

 Number of bytes in buffers of Buffer tables